 Figure 4.
-Palazzo di Cosimo XVIII century plan.
+Eighteenth century plan of the Palazzo di Cosimo.

-In order to be able to use these scans in the definition of the 3-D model, it was necessary to georeference it and to minimize as far as possible the survey and support deformation errors.
+In order to be able to use these scans in the definition of the 3D model, it was necessary to georeference them and to minimise deformation errors as much as possible.

-Georeferencing of the historical plant image was performed in the QGIS environment using a first-degree polynomial geometric transformation, upon which it was resampled using the nearest neighbour algorithm.
+Georeferencing of the historical plan was performed in the QGIS environment using a first-degree polynomial geometric transformation, upon which it was resampled using the nearest neighbour algorithm.

-For transformation parameters evaluation, ten recognizable points were identified both on the paper plan and in the orthophotograph obtained from the photogrammetric survey (Figure 5).
+To determine the transformation parameters, ten recognisable points were identified both in the paper plan and in the orthophotograph obtained from the photogrammetric survey (Figure 5).

-Six of these points were used as GCPs to calculate the transformation parameters, and four were used as Check Points (CPs).
+Six of these points were used as GCPs to calculate the transformation parameters, and four were used as CPs.

-The residuals on the GCPs, providing accuracy indications, were on average 42 pixels, while the residuals on the CPs, providing precision indications, were on average equal to 45 pixels.
-These results agree as regards magnitude order, and the solution provided is acceptable for the transformation.
-As before declared, the scanned plan's pixel size in metric units is equal to about 2 cm.
-So the pixel mean error result in 84cm accuracy and 90cm precision.
+The residuals for the GCPs, which give an indication of the accuracy, were on average 42 pixels, while the residuals for the CPs, which indicate precision, were on average 45 pixels.
+These results agree in terms of their order of magnitude, indicating that the solution provided is acceptable for the transformation.
+As stated above, the scanned plan's pixel size in metric units is equal to about 2 cm, so, based on the mean pixel error, the plan is accurate to within 84 cm and precise to within 90 cm.